The aftermath of any DIY painting project is usually what to do with leftover tins of paint.

 It’s also worth noting that if you have some unopened cans of paint, provided they are less than a year old, why not consider donating them to a needy cause?

-If you don’t know anyone that you can pass the paint on to, it is worth checking out the community repaint scheme, which you can find here. https://communityrepaint.org.uk/i-have-leftover-paint/give-leftover-paint-new-life/
+If you live in the UK and don’t know anyone that you can pass the paint on to, it is worth checking out the community repaint scheme

-I hope that you have found this article useful, please do us a huge favour and share it on socail media with your friends.
+I hope that you have found this article useful, please do us a huge favour and share it on social media with your friends.
 Thank you!

 PS. all images are original and copyright NPA 2018.
 We accept no responsibility for external sites accessed through this page.